farlee2121/DevEssentialsBlog/_drafts/2020-10-23-Nominal-vs-Structural-types.md

 - Design by contract
 - essentially a parsing mentality.
 I make sure my input matches the requirements I need
 - it is dynamic in clojure, but doesn't need to be.
 A compiler could check the compatability of contracts and throw errors if there is a mismatch
+- the contracts are stronger than generally found in static system
+- removes the extraneous names from comparison, just types and values